Other SLDS Services

 Graduate/Professional Student Accommodations

 Graduate/professional students with disabilities can register with Disability Services for both general accommodations (e.g. extended time on exams) and accommodations that specifically apply to graduate-level work.
-Some of these graduate-specific accommodations can include non-normative time for a dissertation, oral defense, or thesis, field placement/internsip/clinical accommodations, and comprehensive/qualifying/candidacy exam accommodations.
-Disability Services works closely with the graduate/professional colleges to impliment accommodations fairly and appropriately.
+Some of these graduate-specific accommodations can include non-normative time for a dissertation, oral defense or thesis, field placement/internship/clinical accommodations and comprehensive/qualifying/candidacy exam accommodations.
+Disability Services works closely with graduate/professional colleges to implement accommodations fairly and appropriately.
 More information about graduate/professional-level accommodations can be found in our Handbook Addendum for Graduate/Professional Students.

 Students with disabilities which prevent them from being able to complete in-class lab requirements can request a lab assistant.
 Students should contact their Disability Services Access Specialist in advance to request this accommodation.

 Lab assistants will:

 - Perform only those tasks directed by you.
 They will NOT prompt or guide you in performing a lab task unless the task is dangerous;